Cray-HPE/docs-csm/upgrade/0.9/csm-0.9.2.md

    > **`NOTE:`** If `site-init` was cloned from a remote repository in step 1,
    > there may not be any differences and hence nothing to commit.
 This is
    > okay.
-If there are differences between what's in the repository and what
+If there are differences between what is in the repository and what
    > was stored in the `site-init`, then it suggests settings were improperly
    > changed at some point.
-If that's the case then be cautious, _there may be
+If that is the case then be cautious, _there may be
    > dragons ahead_.

    ```bash